sameersharmadev/devlog/README.md

-Devlog is a modern, full-stack collaborative developer focussed blogging platform built with a strong emphasis on user experience, customizability, and adherence to contemporary software development best practices.
+Devlog is a modern, full-stack collaborative developer focussed blogging platform built with a strong emphasis on user experience, customizability, and software development best practices.
 It enables developers and writers to publish content, connect with others, and personalize their experience through a refined and intuitive interface.

 ![brand image](https://github.com/user-attachments/assets/15d22391-b0ad-4c99-8fe5-b58feba6ad57)